srini-star/rainbow_song/README.md

 # rainbow_song

-it contains rain bow songs
+it contains rain bow songs in the key of C majors